 Are you residing in Denmark when the test takes place, you have to attend the test personally at a SDU campus.

 Are you residing outside Denmark, you can attend the online version of the aptitude test via remote proctoring.
 To be able to attend the online version, special conditions must be fulfilled.
-The conditions are made public during the autumn 2017.
+The conditions are made public during winter.